davidchilin/raspberry-pi-single-button-multi-function/README.md

    functionality)
 1. Either:
    - Create a new systemd service
-     1. with a new "multibuton.service" file in /etc/systemd/system with contents:
+     1. with a new "multifunction_buton.service" file in /etc/systemd/system with contents:
         ```
         [Unit]
         Description=Multifunction Button Thread